geaz/emu-gameboy/README.md

 This is not a highly optimized emulator.
 The aim was to create a code base which is easy to follow for beginners.
 This is why each instruction group is implemented in an own class to provide a better implementation overview.

 Each instruction group contains a group of the *struct Instruction*.
 The *struct* contains everything necessary to process the given instruction.
-This way it should be easy to tell how the **dissasembly**, **interpreter mode** and **jit mode** for each single instruction works.
+This way it should be easy to tell how the **interpreter mode** and **jit mode** for each single instruction works.

 ```cpp
 struct Instruction